 The table below provides an overview of hospitals in the proposed pilot catchment area and resident births occurring at each hospital.
 CFVHS has the highest proportion of births from out of county residents (37%), followed by Womack.
 Attachment A includes the wider catchment area and births by hospital and county residency to show long-term scale-up potential for Cumberland and partner counties.
 In total, there are 8,060 resident births from the three counties, of which 3,984 (49%) occur at Cape Fear Valley Health System.
 In Year 1, our goal is to recruit 60% each of the CFVHS births for Hoke and Robeson, totaling 380

 We further broke down the three counties included in this proposal in Attachment A to show the number of births and recruitment targets for each year.
 We propose to reach 850 families in Year 1 and 1,200 in Year 2.
-We will also be able to increase the proposed targets for Cumberland with the addition of Smart Start funding ancipated in the next allocation cycle.
+We will also be able to increase the proposed targets for Cumberland with the addition of Smart Start funding anticipated in the next allocation cycle.
 The chart below provides a summary of estimated births for the first two pilot years by participating hospitals and residency of families.
 Projections are based on 2019 actual birth data by hospital and residency.